 Both the Bachelor of Arts (BA) and the Bachelor of Science (BS) degrees are offered in anthropology.
 Students pursuing the BA will choose one of two tracks when declaring their major: General Anthropology or Anthropological Perspectives.
 These tracks are tailored to different interests and career goals (see below).
 Both BA tracks require 56 credits (14 four-credit courses, including two elective courses).
 The BS combines anthropology with natural science approaches, and requires 80 credits (17 four-credit courses with two electives).
 Students are encouraged to discuss their choice of major with an anthropology faculty adviser, and all majors and minors must meet with the Director of Undergraduate Studies for anthropology.
-Students who wish to major in anthropology must complete the Declaration of Major/Minor Form, which must be signed by the Director of Undergraduate Studies.
+Students who wish to major in anthropology must complete the Declaration of Major/Minor Form (PDF), which must be signed by the Director of Undergraduate Studies.

 Descriptions of each of the majors are listed below.
 Worksheets are provided below in PDF form to help you chart your progress toward degree.
 Please note that these worksheets are not a substitute for advising, or for the DARS reports issued by the University.
 Rather, they are to assist you in your course planning.